sparkison/eemove/README.md

   authentication:
     type: "key" # Use either 'key' for public key authentication or 'password' for password
-    keyfile: "~/.ssh/id_rsa" # Optional, only needed if using 'key' for type
+    keyfile: "/user/john/.ssh/id_rsa" # Optional, only needed if using 'key' for type.
+Use an absolute path here
     keypass: "password" # Optional, only needed if using 'key' for type and the file is password protected

 # Begin environment specific configuration(s)